-For companies that are significant greenhouse gas (GHG) emitters, through their operations or value chain1, Taft-Hartley Advisory Services will generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where Taft-Hartley Advisory Services determines that the company is not taking the minimum steps needed to understand, assess, and mitigate risks related to climate change to the company and the larger economy.
+For companies that are significant greenhouse gas (GHG) emitters, through their operations or value chain, Taft-Hartley Advisory Services will generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where Taft-Hartley Advisory Services determines that the company is not taking the minimum steps needed to understand, assess, and mitigate risks related to climate change to the company and the larger economy.

-1 For 2022, companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list.
+&lt;sup>1 Companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list.